DavidHz26/DavidHz26/README.md

 # 👋 Hi!
 My name is David Hernández

-## I'm a Video Game and Software Developer Junior.
+## I'm a Game and Software Developer Junior.

 During my career I have developed/participated in some video games (in events called GameJams organized by my University, Personal Projects and University Projects). <br>
 <br>